RomeroMalaquias/tasks-experiment/Task1/readme.md

 # Task 1
 ### Given a function f.
-Wich is the ouput when i have (x1, x2, x3, ...) as input and i have as fetures (y1, y2, y3, ...) enabled?
+Wich is the ouput when i have (x1, x2, x3, ...) as input and i have as features (y1, y2, y3, ...) enabled?